 Individuals with Disabilities Education Act (IDEA) – Formerly known as the Education for All Handicapped Children Act of 1975, IDEA requires public schools to make a free, appropriate public education available to all eligible children with disabilities in the least restrictive environment suitable for their individual needs.

 Rehabilitation Act of 1973 – The Rehabilitation Act prohibits discrimination on the basis of disability in programs conducted by federal agencies and in programs receiving federal financial assistance.

-Americans with Disabilities Act (ADA) - Prohibits discrimination and ensures equal opportunity for people with disabilities in employment, state and local government services, pubic accommodations, commercial facilities and transportation.
-The ADA require that reasonable accommodations be provided in meetings the needs of individuals with disabilities.
+Americans with Disabilities Act (ADA) - Prohibits discrimination and ensures equal opportunity for people with disabilities in employment, state and local government services, public accommodations, commercial facilities and transportation.
+The ADA requires that reasonable accommodations be provided in meetings the needs of individuals with disabilities.
 Additional assistance regarding the ADA is available through the ADA Technical Assistance Program.

 Section 255 of the Telecommunications Act of 1996 – Section 255 requires manufacturers of telecommunications equipment and providers of telecommunications services to ensure that such equipment and services are accessible to people with disabilities, if readily achievable.
 The Federal Communications Commission's Report and Order Implementing section 255 was released in September 1999.

 The Architectural and Transportation Barriers Compliance Board (Access Board) issued final guidelines for accessibility, usability and compatibility of telecommunications equipment and customer premises equipment covered by section 255 of the Telecommunications Act of 1996.